Gertrude of Nivelles: Marriage proposal

 Gertrude's biography begins with her father hosting a banquet when Gertrude was ten years old.
-That the king accepted Pippin's invitation to the dinner at all shows Pippin's standing as well as that of his family.
+That the king accepted Pepin's invitation to the dinner at all shows Pepin's standing as well as that of his family.
 At this feast, the King asked Gertrude if she would like to marry the "son of a duke of the Austrasians.... for the sake of his worldly ambition and mutual alliance."
 Gertrude declined and "lost her temper and flatly rejected him with an oath, saying that she would have neither him nor any earthly spouse but Christ the Lord."

 Marriage alliances were important in this era although scholars disagree as to the extent parents or kings asserted power over spousal choice.
 The marriage between Gertrude's sister Begga and Ansegisel helped set the stage for a Carolingian takeover of Austrasia.
 The marriage of their son Pepin the Middle and Plectrude later secured the lands of Plectrude's parents Hugobert and Irmina of Oeren between the Rhine, Moselle and Meuse rivers, because Plectrude was an only child.
 Begga's sons enhanced Pepin's power by marrying women with political connections in the north and northwest.
 All agree that the girl's personal feeling mattered little.
-One scholar speculated that if Pippin I had lived longer, he would likely have forced Gertrude to marry the son of the Austrasian duke, thus giving power to the Pippinids sooner to supplant the Merovingians.
+One scholar speculated that if Pepin I had lived longer, he would likely have forced Gertrude to marry the son of the Austrasian duke, thus giving power to the Pippinids sooner to supplant the Merovingians.

-Dagobert died in 639 and was succeeded in Neutria by Clovis II and in Austrasia by Sigebert III.
-When Pippin died, Gertrude's brother Grimoald competed with Otto to become the new mayor of the palace.
+Dagobert died in 639 and was succeeded in Neustria by Clovis II and in Austrasia by Sigebert III.
+When Pepin died, Gertrude's brother Grimoald competed with Otto to become the new mayor of the palace.
 After Otto died in battle, "the dignity of mayor of Sigebert's palace and control of all the kingdom of Austrasia was thus decisively assured to Grimoald" and the Pippinids.

 The mention of Gertrude's decided rejection of her Austrasian suitor is unique for the era.
 At least one scholar considers it to have been deliberately included by the chronicler as expressing her character.
 The reference to a prior betrothal to Christ becomes common in later saints' lives.
 The suitor, while irritated, is not emotionally affected by this rejection.

-After Dagobert's death, Pippin returned to the east in 640, taking Gertrude with him.
-Soon after, Pippin himself died, giving Gertrude the freedom to take the veil and enter the monastic life.
-Scholars debate the date of the death of Pippin.
+After Dagobert's death, Pepin returned to the east in 640, taking Gertrude with him.
+Soon after, Pepin himself died, giving Gertrude the freedom to take the veil and enter the monastic life.
+Scholars debate the date of the death of Pepin.
 Some sources date it as late as 650, although others date it much earlier.